Skip to main content

 • Message does not require signature (signature_required: false)

-• User doesn’t respond and message expires
+• User doesn’t respond and the signature window expires

-• Message is invalidated before user responds
+• Message is invalidated before the user responds

 Webhook sent when: You call the Test Webhook endpointPurpose: Verify your webhook configuration before production use

-Best Practices
+Best practices

 Validate the X-UIP-Signature header on every request to prevent spoofing and tampering

-Return 200 Quickly
+Return 200 quickly

 Process webhooks asynchronously and return 200 immediately to avoid timeouts

-Store Audit IDs
+Store audit IDs

 Save audit_id from every webhook for permanent proof, compliance, and legal verification

-Handle Idempotency
+Handle idempotency

 UIP may send the same webhook multiple times.
 Use audit_id or message_id to detect duplicates